metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     only.
     - Once you close down (or open new) PowerShell session, module path modifications are lost.

+4. Required system services are started and set to automatic startup

+    - Inside `Logs` you'll find `Services-DATE.LOG` to help you restore defaults

-4. All other system or session settings are left alone **by default** unless you demand or accept them as follows:
+5. All other system or session settings are left alone **by default** unless you demand or accept them as follows:

     - Adjust console buffer size (valid until you close down PowerShell)